Learning to Encode and Classify Test Executions: Results and Analysis

 \subsection{Q3.
 Comparison against state of art}

-Table~\ref{tab:results} presents precision, recall, and specificity (TNR) achieved by the agglomerative hierarchical clustering proposed by Almaghairbe et al.~\cite{almaghairbe2017separating} on each of the subject programs.
-Comparing the precision, recall and TNR of our approach versus hierarchical clustering, we find our approach clearly outperforms the clustering approach on all subject programs.
-For certain programs, like the \texttt{Seal Encryptor}, the clustering approach achieves a slightly better recall ($1.0$ vs $0.98$) than our approach but the precision (of $0.5$) and TNR (of $0$) achieved with clustering are disappointing, making it unusable as it incorrectly classifies many failing and passing traces.
-The clustering approach for network protocols, \texttt{BGP, FTP, Whois}, have comparable TNRs to our approach.
-However, the precision and recall rates for these protocols are dramatically lower with the clustering approach ($<0.19$) than our approach ($>0.96$) implying failing traces are not correctly identified.
+Table~\ref{tab:results} presents precision, recall, and specificity (TNR) achieved by the agglomerative hierarchical clustering proposed by Almaghairbe et al.~\cite{almaghairbe2017separating} on each of the PUTs.
+Comparing the precision, recall and TNR of our approach versus hierarchical clustering, we find our approach clearly outperforms the clustering approach on all but the Ethereum-CD PUT.
+This is because the hierarchical clustering assumption does not hold for these programs.
+According to this assumption, passing traces tend to be grouped in a few big clusters and failing traces are grouped into many small clusters.
+However, for these programs, passing traces tend to be grouped in many small clusters based on their call sequence pattern, making it hard to distinguish them from failing traces by simply comparing cluster sizes.

-Overall, for all subject programs, we find the clustering approach is unable to accurately distinguish failing and passing executions.
-This is because the hierarchical clustering assumption does not hold for the programs in our evaluation.
-According to this assumption, passing traces tend to be grouped in a few big clusters and failing traces are grouped as many small clusters.
-However, we find failing traces are grouped in large clusters for some programs as they have similar function call sequences as passing traces.
-This leads them to be incorrectly classified as passing in some cases.
-In addition, passing traces may also be grouped into many small clusters when they have significant differences in method invocation sequences, especially for programs with heavy control flow, causing them to be incorrectly classified as failing in some instances.